-The New York City startup gCreate knows all about large format 3D printers, and its most telling example is the new gMax 2.
-With a massive 457.2 x 457.2 x 609.6 mm build volume, this sturdy machine is ideal for hobbyists, prosumers and small businesses that want to produce objects that are enormous in size and exceptional in quality.
-Other features include a 16-point mesh auto bed leveling and an E3D v6 all-metal hot end.
+The New York City startup gCreate knows all about large format 3D printers, and its most recent example is the new gMax 2.
+With a massive 457.2 x 457.2 x 609.6 mm build volume, this sturdy machine is ideal for hobbyists, prosumers and small businesses that want to produce high-quality objects that are enormous in size.
+Other features include a BLTouch bed leveling sensor, WiFi capabilities, and a genuine E3D v6 all-metal hot end.
 As the latest addition to the gCreate family, the manufacturer is slated to start shipping its newest 3D printer in April 2019.
 Prior to the release of the gMax 2, the largest 3D printer made by gCreate was the skyscraper-like gMax 1.5 XT, which has a 406 x 406 x 533mm build volume.

 The Modix Big 60 offers accessibility, affordability and a large build volume, making it a great option for professionals who want a giant print area without spending too much.
 The 610 x 610 x 610mm build volume is its most noticeable feature, but that’s not all this large-format 3D printer has to offer.